ps2cnc/ps2cnc/README.md

 Z          closepath
 ```

 It is not safe to assume SVG is 72 points per inch.
 You will find very popular tools do not assume that.
 Will cover this in detail later, another reason for using jscut right now is because I know it is 72 points per inch.
 Will get to other CAM tools later.
 Even in jscut there is a number in the corner (to not mess with), pixels not points.
-We see below that it really did use 72 as the default (one inch which is 25.4 mm).
+We see below that it really did use 72 as the default (one inch, 72 points, is 25.4 mm).
 Note one of the tools between PostScript to PDF to SVG likes this times ten thing so 720 and 360 vs 72 and 36.
 That is all taken care of in the transform and we will see later the transforms in SVG can be useful.
-The S stands for scalar, so it is easy to scale.
+The S stands for scalar, so it is easy to scale by adding transforms.

 ```
 G0 X12.7000 Y25.4000